robole/markdown-reference/readme.md

 More depth is gone into in the [repository wiki](https://github.com/robole/markdown-cheatsheet/wiki), which is the same text as `markdown.md`.

-There is an `test.md` that has all of the snippets from the cheatsheet, and more, if you want to test how an application handles markdown.
+There is a `test.md` that has all of the snippets from the cheatsheet, and more, if you want to test how an application handles markdown.